-In stark contrast to Christian dogma—where marriage is seen as a concession to the weakness of the flesh, and celibacy is extolled as a virtue—the Torah accords matrimony an exalted and holy position.
+In stark contrast to other religions—where marriage is seen as a concession to the weakness of the flesh, and celibacy is extolled as a virtue—the Torah accords matrimony an exalted and holy position.

 Within that consecrated union, the expression of human sexuality is a mandate, a mitzvah.
 In fact, it is the first mitzvah in the Torah and one of the holiest of all human endeavors.